Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » How to Cook Tapioca Pearls for Bubble Tea

 What Are Tapioca Pearls?

-Tapioca pearls are small, chewy balls made from tapioca starch, which is extracted from the cassava root.
-It is a native plant of South America and has become an essential crop in many parts of Asia and Africa.
+Tapioca pearls are small, chewy balls made from tapioca starch, which comes from the cassava root, a tropical plant originally from South America but now widely grown across Asia and Africa.

 Types of Tapioca Pearls